luke-gregor/cookiecutter-science-pub/{{ cookiecutter.repo_name }}/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── analysed       <- Output of scientific ana
-    │   ├── external       <- Data from third party sources.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump, can also link to server data (e.g. UPdata) │
+    │   ├── raw            <- The original, immutable data dump, can also link to local server data │   ├── in             <- The final, canonical data sets for modeling.
+    │   ├── out            <- Output of scientific ana
+    │   ├── validation     <- Data from third party sources for validation │   └── models         <- Machine learning models (delete if not necessary) │
     ├── docs               <- A default `mkdocs` project; see `docs/living-docs.md` for details.
     │                         The mkdocs config is in `mkdocs.yml` file.
+This forms the │
+    ├── notebooks          <- Jupyter notebooks.
     │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
-Use git lfs to track these │
     ├── latex              <- Generated analysis md, PDF, LaTeX, etc. Clone your Overleaf Git here │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    │                         generated with `pip freeze > requirements.txt`.
+Run `make requirements` │                         to install dependencies in existing environment.
+Run `make environment` │                         to create a new environment using conda.
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so scripts can be imported ├── scripts            <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so scripts can be imported │                         using `import scripts`
+    │
+    ├── scripts            <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes scripts a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   ├── download_data.py
+    │   ├── data           <- Scripts to download or generate data │   │   ├── downloads  <- Directory where download scripts are kept.
+Data might not be saved to │   │   │                 the project/publication directory.
+Usernames and passwords for
+    │   │   │                 should be stored in the `.env` file.
     │   │   └── make_dataset.py
     │   │
     │   ├── analysis       <- Scripts to do your scientific analysis that is not visualization │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions if it is a machine learning project.
+Otherwise, │   │   │                 delete this folder.
     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │